Skip to main content

 --organization-id <your organization ID>

-You can then start scanning with the commands.
+You can then run an analysis with the commands.

 Displays stored credentials.